 Mobile First World

-Having a great mobile website is essential now.
-Gone are the days when people would put up with a non-adaptive site or images that refuse to load or pinch and stretch text.
+Having a great mobile website is essential now with Google running separate search engine results pages on mobile and desktop, so if you want your mobile site to get any traffic, it needs to be good.
+Long gone are the days when people would put up with a non-adaptive site or images that refuse to load or pinch and stretch text.
 So, what are the most important things to keep in mind when looking at your mobile website and trying to create a seamless mobile experience?

 How to Create a Seamless Mobile Experience

 - Be great from the start.
 Make sure you’re mobile site ranks well.
-Google announced they will soon index mobile sites separately from its desktop indexing algorithm.
+Google has started to index mobile sites separately from desktop sites using a different indexing algorithm for each.
 That means you’ll need to keep an eye on how pages respond on devices.
 What appears in a mobile search will different from the now-traditional desktop-based SERP.
 Your site may begin to see issues as users will be confused if they find you on a desktop/laptop but not on their smartphone.
 How a website performs in organic search depends on the changes Google is hatching to the indexing algorithm.
 Be prepared to test across devices, putting an emphasis on all types of mobile formats.

 - Make sure that buttons, CTAs, and forms are properly optimized.
 While getting the content or general design looking good might take priority, if your forms aren’t easy to fill in on mobile you’re wasting your time.
 The same goes for your calls to action (CTAs).
 They need to be easy to see and click.